haikuginger/beekeeper/docs/source/how_to_use.rst

     >>> fbv = API.from_domain('foobar.com')

-Note that if FooBar Ventures served their API over HTTP rather than over HTTPS, you'd need to set the "suppress" keyword argument to True to prevent beekeeper from raising an exception.
+Note that if FooBar Ventures served their API over HTTP rather than over HTTPS, you'd need to set the "require_https" keyword argument to False to prevent beekeeper from raising an exception.
 Because hive files change the behavior of your application, secure transmission is really important.
 If you're possibly going to be passing sensitive information with your application, and the API